sjbylo/lab-azure-service-operator/README.md

 ```
 Note: My useful ksec script is also in this repo under the bin dir.

-# Log into the DB (install the mysql CLI first!)
+# Log into the DB

-Note, the username is made up of "$username@$MySqlServerName"

 ```
 mysql -h$fullyQualifiedServerName -u$username@$MySqlServerName -p$password -D$MySqlDatabaseName
 ```
+Install the mysql CLI first!

+Note, the username is made up of "<username>@<MySqlServerName>"

 # Clean up